 Welcome to Sustainable Soils.
 We believe the key to human health, and the health of all we consume, begins in the soil.
 Healthy soil means high-quality, nutrient-dense crops and livestock forage.
-Soil is healthiest when it contains eleven essential mineral nutrients, balanced and in optimum ratios to each other.
+Soil is healthiest when it contains eleven essential mineral nutrients, balanced and in optimum percentages.
 Also essential for healthy plants, animals, and humans is the presence of trace minerals.

 This optimum mineral balance also improves beneficial biological activity, soil structure, tilth, drainage, and maximizes water infiltration and retention, reducing erosion and providing good performance during periods of drought.

 What we do is based on the research of Dr. William A. Albrecht, conducted at the University of Missouri Agricultural Experiment Station in Columbia, Missouri from the 1920s through the early 1960s.
 Dr. Albrecht was the Chairman of the Department of Soils at the university from 1938 through 1959.

 Dr. Albrecht was a visionary and his contributions in developing the optimum percentages of eleven key fertility elements have been far reaching and are timeless.
 In an interview with Acres Magazine in its second issue over 44 years ago, he greeted the interviewer by saying, “Let me help you catch a vision.”
 His expertise and humility were illustrated quite profoundly as he explained, “My problem is to get a vision, and my graduate students, helping me a leg at a time, let me catch the vision.”
 In the course of his learning and teaching lifetime, Dr. Albrecht wrote approximately 445 papers on sound agricultural practices.
 He studied, researched, and put into scientific language and practice what Nature already had in place.
 Learn more about the science.